Have you ever thought about going abroad during your teacher training programme?

 The delicious tapas, the fresh fish, the sea, the sun and nature.

-What would you recommend to others who are thinking about a stay abroad?
-What are three reasons to do your internship abroad?
+What would you recommend to others who are considering a stay abroad?
+What are three reasons to do an internship abroad?

-YOU grow a lot by going to another country on your own and being on your own.
+YOU grow beyond yourself by going to another country alone and being on your own.

-YOU become socially open and take a lot of experiences home with you.
+YOU become socially open and take home a lot of experiences and adventures.

 YOU learn a new language and immerse yourself in another country.